Get Tability: OKRs that don't suck | Learn more →

 • TaskFinalize the design layout and UI/UX for the frontend

-How to write your own Program Trainers OKRs
+How to use Program Trainers OKRs well

 Tability will scan your OKRs and offer different suggestions to improve them.
 This can range from a small rewrite of a statement to make it clearer to a complete rewrite of the entire OKR.